For music lovers and those who are curious about the history of Western music, this post provides a brief overview and timeline.

-Moreover, music was important in the lives of the people in most ancient cultures.
+Moreover, music was influential in the lives of the people in most ancient cultures.
 In many cases, music was considered sacred.
-Religious ceremonies, lament for the dead or celebrating a great military victory occasion all used music.
+Religious ceremonies, lament for the dead or celebrating a tremendous military victory occasion all used music.

 Table of Contents

 While all ancient civilizations had musical cultures, Western Music is music produced in Europe, as well as those kinds of music derived from European from ancient times to the present day.
 Specifically, Western music evolved from ancient Greece and Rome music.